If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 And if you will have a car with you on vacation, there is also a $20 per night parking fee.
 These fees can add $50 more per night to your overall cost, so they must be factored in when comparing the Dolphin to other Disney resorts.

-Since we had no car, we paid $160 total for our one night stay through Orbitz.
+Since we had no car, we paid $160 total for our one night stay that we booked through Orbitz.
 And I booked this stay only three nights before we checked in.
 Both of these would be impossible at other Disney Deluxe resorts – you would never find a room at the last minute for $160/night.

 To summarize, it is possible to stay here for as little as $31.50 per night if you use SPG points to book your stay and don’t have a car with you.